-Now that the Homeless Voice gone, residents will now get some relief at our busiest intersections from some of these vendors who routinely walk in and out of traffic, approach their windows, and ask for money.
-However, we still have issues with many panhandlers that are still bothering drivers while sitting at traffic lights.
+Now that the Homeless Voice is gone, residents will get some relief at our busiest intersections from some of these vendors who routinely walk in and out of traffic, approach their windows, and ask for money.
+However, we still have issues with many panhandlers who still bother drivers while sitting at traffic lights.

 This ordinance is not to remove panhandlers from our City but to keep them safe and drivers safe.
 The best way you can help the homeless is by not giving them money but by offering them information on where they can find services and shelter.

 Tamarac Talk will keep you posted on when the ordinance will be passed.

 List of shelters from the office of Broward County Commissioner Martin Kiar.
 Click to make larger and print to give out.

 - Sharon Aron Baron is the Editor of Talk Media and Tamarac Talk, Coral Springs Talk, and Parkland Talk.
 Tamarac Talk was created in 2011 to provide News for the residents of Tamarac and is the #1 News Source for Residents.

 - NewsDecember 10, 2023Meet 2 Delightful Companions Awaiting Their Forever Homes at the Humane Society of Broward County

 - NewsDecember 1, 2023Broward County Schools Opens 2024/25 School Choice Options

 - NewsNovember 19, 2023Talk Media Named 2023 Finalist by the Florida Press Club